Non-Archimedean and motivic stationary phase formulas: Abstract

 \section{Abstract}

-In this article, for a non degenerate singular phase, we reconsider a stationary phase formula of Heifetz \cite{Heifetz} in the nonarchimedean local field setting and give a motivic analogue using Cluckers-Loeser's motivic integration.
+In this article, for a non degenerate singular phase, we reconsider a stationary phase formula of Heifetz~\cite{Heifetz} in the non-Archimedean local field setting and give a motivic analogue using Cluckers--Loeser's motivic integration.